When hiring a new employee, a small organization looks for a person who is a superman, a human with all kinds of skills and qualities.

 Once administrators are separated from the managers, it becomes easier to train them to lead.
 They know that they are responsible for one sector and that is the only area they are expected to improve.
 This way they are more likely to focus on the task at hand, come up with innovative ideas, and harmonious work environment that is accepted by the newest to the oldest employee.

 If one person is pushed into becoming an administrator as well as a manager, resentment, and fatigue develop.
 It is too much work, and nothing gets done.
 What’s worse is that organizational culture starts falling apart.

 But how do leaders shape the organizational culture?
 What is it that they do?

 Understand the fact that it is the head of a company/project/field/sector that places the pace of a work environment.
-If they are not true to their work or follow practices that are harmful, the fate of the company is doomed.
+If they are not true to their work or follow harmful practices, the fate of the company is doomed.

 Here are some things leaders, be they administrators or managers, do to improve the organizational culture of any workplace.

 The answers are pretty clear.
-It is essential that roles be divided and adequately defined for leaders to come out and lead the way required.
+Roles must be divided and adequately defined for leaders to come out and lead the way required.

 Administration and management are different, and leaders of the sectors are likewise so.
 Having them separated will ensure that a culture of success and prosperity reigns in any organizational establishment.

-Therefore, before the culture set itself, define boundaries, and let leaders emerge.
-See how it makes a difference within a short period of time.
+Therefore, before the leadership and organizational culture set itself, define boundaries, and let leaders emerge.
+See how it makes a difference within a short period.